Drivetrain

 No car has been used more in Hollywood than the second generation Dodge Charger and for good reason.
 The Dodge Charger was first announced in 1964 as a competitor to the newest muscle cars from cross town rivals and was eventually produced in a variety of body styles and sizes.
 While the early 1966-1967 models were powerful and stylish, they didn't sell too well.
 It wasn't till the second and third generation models that the Charger really came into its own skin as a tough, powerful muscle car.
 The third generation model was introduced in 1971 and featured a new split grill, and a “coke body fuselage” body style.

 GR Auto Gallery is pleased to present this beautiful 1971 Dodge Charger R/T 440 for your consideration.
+This car has only 1,000 miles since the restoration.
 The car was completely restored 4 years ago by a local enthusiast who purchased the car from Michigan and had it professionally restored.
 It is a 440 car but it is not the original engine, the engine that is in it is believed to be a 1973 motor and it was rebuilt at time of restoration.
 The codes on the fender tag decode as follows:

 N85 N96 R11 V21 V6X